peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 * FerretVerbComp

 Right now, the Points of Disambiguation for non-vanilla trials have not been fully checked - so the timings of these trials could be inconsistent.
 TODO, if we ever find a use for these non vanilla trials

+IMAGES:
+Some images were mirrored depending on left/right positioning - image labels L and R are from the participants' perspective.

+Every stimulus target label has multiple images associated with it, which differ in multiple dimensions per target label: version (e.g. there are multiple dogs), age (differing versions per age group), side they were shown on, and whether a background was present or not.
+We treated these the following way in the imports:

+* version: we treated different versions as different stimuli (e.g. bird1 != birdy2).
+Note: some the images only specify versions using numbers, while the datasets sometimes uses letters (A,B) to indicate differing versions.
+We assume that A == 1 and B == 2 for image linking purposes (e.g. kittyA (data) == kitty1 (image path))

+* age: most of the images are the same across ages, however, there are some (e.g. book) that differ between age groups.
+For consistency, we have decided to keep them as different stimuli for all targets (e.g. baby1_18 != baby1_24; book2_18 != book2_24).
+Exceptions: Some images were shown to an age group but are missing their specific version in the stimulus images folder.
+In these cases, we replaced the stimulus image path to make it point to a version of another age (since most images can be assumed to be identical).
+These are:
+  * shoered_24 missing -> we point to shoered_30
+  * ballred_24 missing -> we point to ballred_30
+  * shoeblue_24 missing -> we point to shoeblue_30
+  * ballblue_24 missing -> we point to ballblue_30
+  * kitty1_30 and kitty2_30 is missing -> we point to kitty1_24 and kitty2_24
+  * birdy1_30 and birdy2_30 is missing -> we point to birdy1_24 and birdy2_24

+* side: we have decided to only keep the left version of every image, to stay consistent with the majority of peekbank

+* background present: This only applies to the novel items.
+The raw data gives no indication which version was shown, so we include the image path to the version WITHOUT a background.
+The items "novelA" and "novelB" have two versions each: one with the moon as a background image, and one with a tangled rope as a background image.
+There is no indication what background was used in the data, so we link the image with the moon background.

 5. Importing ambiguity